dhruvi002/Accidental-Deaths/README.md

 Various techniques, such as data decomposition, smoothening, testing for stationarity and applying different types of models have been used on this dataset

-The models used so far as:
+The models used so far are:
 1. ARIMA
 2. GARCH
 3. CNN